Skip to main content

 Damp ruins walls, damages health, and knocks thousands off your property value.

 All Well Property Services provides professional damp proofing across South East London.
-Prices range from £1,500to £8,000.
-Typical build time: 12 weeks.
+I price every project individually after a free site visit, so you get a clear written quote with a week-by-week programme rather than a calculator estimate.
 All projects include a fixed-price contract, single project manager, and full Building Control sign-off.
 Call 020 3920 9617 for a free consultation.

 Damp Proofing detail